WestGrid/ubcSummerSchool2019/2-forAttendees.md

 # Instructions for attendees

-Morning sessions will be 9:00am-12:00pm.
-Afternoon sessions will be 1:00pm-4:00pm.
-The sessions will take place in rooms PHRM 1101 and PHRM 1201 (Pharmaceutical Sciences Building) -- for details please see the [program]({{ site.baseurl }}/1-program.html).
+The morning sessions will take place from 9:00am to noon, and the afternoon sessions from 1:00pm to 4:00pm.
+All sessions will be in rooms PHRM 1101 and PHRM 1201 (Pharmaceutical Sciences Building) -- for details please see the [program]({{ site.baseurl }}/1-program.html).
 The program will continue to be updated as details are confirmed for room assignments, session times and detailed course information.

+If you attend Day 1 morning courses, please arrive early (20-30 mins) to register, as this is the busiest time at the registration desk.

 ## Linux command line